razeevascx/razeevascx/README.md

 🌱 Embracing lifelong learning, I'm currently exploring the realms of serverless computing, microservices, and real-time app development to stay ahead of the curve and expand my skill set.

 💡 With a passion for innovation, I'm committed to experimenting with new tools and technologies to enhance both user experience and backend performance, driving digital transformation and excellence.

+🌟 Quote that inspire me

+> "We live two lives.
+The second begins when we realize we only have one." - Confucius

 ## 🌐 Socials